Get It!

 No Delay

-The MIDI input is going really fast and can keep pace even with the most zealous musicians.
+The MIDI input is going really fast and can keep pace even with the speediest musicians.

 Unleash the power of MIDI control and note messages and really control any Lightjams parameters in a few mouse clicks.
 If remote control is your goal, you'll be served!